 - Asking your vet for advice if your dog shows any signs of aggression towards people.

 For more information on being a good dog owner, visit the Dog and Cat Management Board website.

 Dog Registrations can now be done on Dogs and Cats Online https://www.dogsandcatsonline.com.au, this is a one-stop online service for all registration payments, micro-chipping and breeder information and can be accessed 24/7, including on mobile devices.

 Dogs and Cats Online has been developed to allow pet owners to instantly update registration or microchip details if you move house or change phone numbers, and pay your annual Council registration fees.

 Registered dogs (and cats if applicable) will be transferred from their Council register to Dogs and Cats Online.
 Owners will need to log in during the registration renewal period, 1 July to 31 August, to check and update their details prior to payment.

 Owners will be prompted by a large red warning banner to enter their microchip details before proceeding to create their owner profile.

 The renewal notice arriving in the post in July will have a unique code on it which will need to be entered onto Dogs and Cats Online, most people should now have their own login.

-As this is the second year of the new system you will not recieve a new tag, you will be only be issued with a dog registration disc if a new dog is being registered .
+As this is the second year of the new system, you will not receive a new tag.
+You will be only be issued a dog registration disc if a new dog is being registered.
 The registration number will be valid once full payment of fees has been received each year.